Part of the Security audit

 What this check does

-The check only flags external links.
+The check only flags outside links.
 Internal links that open in a new tab are not a risk because they go to pages you control.
 SiteCurl reports the number of unsafe links and lists the specific URLs so you know exactly which links to fix.

 How this shows up in the real world

 When a link uses target="_blank", the browser opens a new tab.
-But it also gives the new tab a reference back to the original page through window.opener.
+But it also gives the new tab a link back to the original page through window.opener.
 The code on the new page can use window.opener.location to redirect your original tab to any URL.

 This attack is called reverse tabnabbing.
 It works because people trust the tab they left behind.
 They assume it is still showing your site.
-The attacker counts on the visitor not noticing the URL change in the address bar.
+The attacker counts on the user not noticing the URL change in the address bar.

 Why it matters